docupotamus/docupotamus/site/docs/themes/theme-task-list.md

 <!-- TODO(dnguyen0304): Add gifs. -->

 - **State Synchronization:** Task list state is synchronized between the page and the workbench.
-You can keep track of your progress even while jumping around the page.
+You can track your progress even while jumping around the page.

 - **Quick Navigation:** If a page contains multiple task lists, the buttons allow you to quickly navigate between the task lists.